By The Martini Whisperer

 In a mixing glass, give all three ingredients a few quick turns over very cold ice until blended.
 Strain into a single old fashioned glass over large dry ice blocks and garnish with an orange twist.

 Whichever ice you use, make sure it’s not dripping wet.

-After your Negroni is ready to go, grab an orange peel for garnish.
-First, you’ll want to “express” (aka twist) the peel over the glass, to release oils into the drink.
+Once your Negroni is mixed, peel a slice of orange rind and twist the peel over the glass to release oils into the drink.
 Then, place it in the Negroni standing up so that the outer side of the peel is facing you.
 This will create the most aromatic drinking experience.

 The Classic Gin + Tonic

 The British Empire prospered due to this creation that saw the malaria beating tonic water married in perfect harmony with gin to take the edge off any situation.
 You should move beyond the lemon slice garnish and into a world of new flavours with the introduction of new touches like rosemary, blood orange slices, even a slice of green or red capsicum!
 Remember to choose a premium tonic water, like the Aussie Capi or the English Fever Tree to ensure your G+T is top shelf experience.
 Long glass or short, really doesn’t matter, though I think the former is more elegant.

 Few people drink more Gin than the Spanish, and they’ve perfected a refreshing way of drinking it by inventing the Copa de Balon.
 A large, rounded wine glass of sorts, that designed just for a G+T. One advantage of the stemmed glass is that the ice doesn’t melt as quick and dilute the drink.
 Another touch is lots of garnishes!
 Not a sliver of tired lemon here, they add all sorts of things that compliments the botanical make up of the gin, strawberries, cracked pepper, juniper berries, dried slices of blood orange, fresh mint.
 They look and smell terrific, which is all part of the fun.